kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 **Cons**

 * A Knative channel is a heavy object with many cascading resources.
-Having many channels can increase load on istio service mesh.
+Having many channels can increase the load on Istio Service Mesh.

 ## Option 2